claudiofronterre/misc/useful-function-R.md

 ## Tricks for spatial data

-### Loading a lot of rasters with different resolution and extensions and extract values from them
+### Extract values from many rasters with different resolution and extensions

 This function extract values from a group of rasters given a set of points.
 It also allows the presence of rasters with differnt extentions, resolution and projections.
 It has the following arguments